You can download our Terms & Conditions or read them below:

-The Client must immediately (or on such terms agreed between the Client and the Company) repay to the Company on demand the cost of reinstating/ repairing all or any part of the Venue or any property of the Company which is damaged, destroyed, stolen or removed if the damage is in relation to or caused by the Client, its employees, agents, sub-contractors or the Delegates and any third parties or persons that are present at the Venue as a result of their connection with, or by invitation of, the Client.
+The Client must immediately (or on such terms agreed between the Client and the Company) repay to the Company on demand the cost of reinstating and/or repairing all or any part of the Venue or any property of the Company which is damaged, destroyed, stolen or removed, by the Client (whether directly or indirectly) or any of the Client’s employees, agents, sub-contractors, Delegates and/or any third parties or persons that are present at the Venue as a result of their connection with, or by invitation of, the Client.

 The Company reserves the right to move the meeting room, after receiving consent from the Client.
-A room suitable for your event will be allocated and the Client will be advised as soon as possible of the room name.
+In such circumstances, a room suitable for the Event will be allocated by the Company and the Client will be advised as soon as possible of the room name.

-Events and conferences are required to finish at the times agreed.
+Events and conferences are required to finish at the times agreed and specified in the Letter Agreement.
 Extensions to this may be possible and are at the sole discretion of the Company and additional charges may apply.

 19.1 The Client shall at its own expense arrange insurance to cover and keep covered throughout the Hiring Period all its risks and liabilities under this Agreement including risks of cancellation.

 19.2 The Client hereby agrees to be liable for and indemnify and keep indemnified the Company from and against all actions, claims, demands, costs, expenses, liabilities, loss, damages or other monetary relief (including direct, indirect or economic or consequential loss) brought, made or awarded against or incurred by the Company (directly or indirectly) arising from:

 This indemnity will not arise in the event that any of the above circumstances are caused as a direct result of the action or inaction of the Company or on following the specific orders of the Company.